Updated: Feb 23, 2022

 How I’m getting over my own challenges with sin

 I know from past experience that there’s always a great deal of positivity in changing my words and actions.
 I’m trying to follow the example of Jesus, to overcome the world.
 But to overcome the world, I have to overcome myself first.
-I don't do this through personal power, I do this by accepting help from the Trinity.
+I don't do this through personal power, I do this by accepting help from the Holy Trinity.
 Sin is the internal opposition placed on the path to God.
 It may be presented by the devil and his followers, but the responsibility of controlling its temptation rests in the lives of those who want to follow Christ.
 It's the responsibility of choice, to open up to the Holy Ghost and accept his way of working around temptation.

 Can anyone break patterns of sin?